What is an XML sitemap and why should you have one?

 If you want Google to find your XML sitemap quicker, you’ll need to add it to your Google Search Console account.
 You can find your sitemaps in the ‘Sitemaps’ section.
 If not, you can add your sitemap at the top of the page.

-Adding your sitemap helps to check whether Google indexed all pages in your sitemap.
+Adding your sitemap helps check whether Google indexed all pages in it.
 We recommend looking into this further if there is a big difference in the ‘submitted’ and ‘indexed’ numbers on a particular sitemap.
 Maybe there’s an error that prevents some pages from indexing?
-Another option is that you may need more links pointing to the content that has not been indexed yet.
+Another option is to add more links pointing to content that has not yet been indexed.

 How to add XML sitemaps to your site with Yoast SEO